Hurwa134/Hurwa134.github.io/SevenXSeven.2.md

 ## Day 2.
 Protype 2

-Testing the function and look and feel of day two guitar meditation/prayer.
-I created spiritual symbols cut out of paper and filmed them in front of a mirror with colored light to illustrate "visual music.
+Testing the function,look, and feel of visuals illustrating Day 2 guitar meditation/prayer.
+I created spiritual symbols cut out of paper and filmed them in front of a mirror with colored light to illustrate "visual music".

 ### How I approached my Second Prototype